zencart/documentation/content/user/accessibility/accessibility.md

 ## What is Accessibility?

-Web Content Accessibility Guidelines (WCAG) is developed through the W3C process in cooperation with individuals and organizations around the world, with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
-You'll find a great article on the [W3C Web Design and Applications page](https://www.w3.org/standards/webdesign/accessibility).
+Web Content Accessibility Guidelines (WCAG) were developed with the goal of providing a single shared standard for web content accessibility that meets the needs of individuals, organizations, and governments internationally.
+You'll find a great article on the [W3C Web Design and Applications page](https://www.w3.org/standards/webdesign/accessibility) that explains this initiative.

 What follows are just a few of the things that Zen Cart users should consider when creating or editing their template and site.
 Think of it as a quick triumvirate of accessibility steps to think about.
 These three are the most common accessibility standards that should be considered when adding anything to your site.